MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-large-instance-enable-kdump.md

 ---

-# Enable kdump service
+# Enable Kdump service
-This document describes the details on how to enable Kdump service on HANA Large Instances
+This document describes the details on how to enable Kdump service on HANA Large Instances(Type I and Type II)

 ## Pre-requisites
 - Kdump stores kernel core dumps under /var, so the partition /var is on must have enough available disk space for the vmcore files.